 He did not comment on how far along GE is in its consideration of leasing, and did not provide a timetable for entering the business.

-Little did point to GE's approximately 6 percent stake in A123, a 10-year-old lithium-ion battery maker that went public in 2009, as a position GE can use as it digs deeper into the electric-vehicle market.
+Little did point to GE's approximately 6 percent stake in A123, a 10-year-old lithium-ion battery maker that went public last year, as a position GE can use as it digs deeper into the electric-vehicle market.
 Little said that GE has no interest in being in the car business.

 Little is an A123 board member.
 GE's involvement in the company dates back to its venture-capital investment before A123 went public, and Little advised GE when they invested in the start-up.